Learn how to guarantee fair outcomes and protect against potential conflicts with a rule-based system.

 A normal man-year amounts to 1,950 hours, including holidays.
 1,950 hours / 52 weeks = 37.5 hours per week.
 37.5 hours / 5 days = 7.5 hours excl. break per day.
 The idea is then to add 8 hours on weekdays with a half-hour break.

-When such a rule is in place, the employment relationship with employees can be determined.
+When a guarantee rule is in place, it can be applied to a candidate’s employment to trigger calculations and visualise relevant information.
 See Employment for more information.